-- B. Requirements for licensure (Vocational Nursing) - i.
-Must complete application to BVNPT and pay appropriate fees. - ii.
-Must be deemed eligible to take the examination by the BVNPT. - iii.
-Must complete application for National Council Licensure Exam and pay appropriate fees. - iv.
-Must schedule appointment for exam with the appropriate agency. - v.
+- v.
 Must schedule time and complete adequate study for exam. - vi.
-Must pass the exam and pay the appropriate state licensing fee. - C. Requirements for certificate (Nurse Assistant Training Program (CNA)/Home Health Aide) - i.
-Must complete application to CDPH. - ii.
-Must be deemed eligible to take the examination by the CDPH. - iii.
-Must complete application for State Examination and pay appropriate fees. - iv.
+Must pass the exam and pay the appropriate state licensing fee. - C. Requirements for registration (Medical Assistant) - i.
+Must complete application to American Medical Technologists.
+(AMT) - ii.
+Must be deemed eligible to take the examination by the AMT. - iii.
+Must complete application and pay appropriate fees. - iv.
 Must schedule appointment for exam with the appropriate agency. - v.
 Must schedule time and complete adequate study for exam. - vi.
+Must pass the exam and pay any additional fee if indicated. - C. Requirements for certificate (Nurse Assistant Training Program (CNA)/Home Health Aide) - vii.
+Must complete application to CDPH. - viii.
+Must be deemed eligible to take the examination by the CDPH. - ix.
+Must complete application for State Examination and pay appropriate fees. - x.
+Must schedule appointment for exam with the appropriate agency. - xi.
+Must schedule time and complete adequate study for exam. - xii.
 Must pass the exam and pay the appropriate state fee if indicated.